huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   and data instances are deployed in different node groups.
 This deployment mode is applicable to a cluster with more than 500 nodes.
 Components can be deployed separately, which can be used for a larger cluster scale.

-* `analysis_core_nodes` - (Optional, List) Specifies a list of the informations about the analysis core nodes in the MapReduce cluster.
+* `analysis_core_nodes` - (Optional, List, ForceNew) Specifies the informations about analysis core nodes in the MapReduce cluster.
   The `nodes` object structure of the `analysis_core_nodes` is documented below.
+  Changing this will create a new MapReduce cluster resource.

-* `streaming_core_nodes` - (Optional, List) Specifies a list of the informations about the streaming core nodes in the MapReduce cluster.
+* `streaming_core_nodes` - (Optional, List, ForceNew) Specifies the informations about streaming core nodes in the MapReduce cluster.
   The `nodes` object structure of the `streaming_core_nodes` is documented below.
+  Changing this will create a new MapReduce cluster resource.

-* `analysis_task_nodes` - (Optional, List) Specifies a list of the informations about the analysis task nodes in the MapReduce cluster.
+* `analysis_task_nodes` - (Optional, List, ForceNew) Specifies the informations about analysis task nodes in the MapReduce cluster.
   The `nodes` object structure of the `analysis_task_nodes` is documented below.
+  Changing this will create a new MapReduce cluster resource.

-* `streaming_task_nodes` - (Optional, List) Specifies a list of the informations about the streaming task nodes in the MapReduce cluster.
+* `streaming_task_nodes` - (Optional, List, ForceNew) Specifies the informations about streaming task nodes in the MapReduce cluster.
   The `nodes` object structure of the `streaming_task_nodes` is documented below.
+  Changing this will create a new MapReduce cluster resource.

-* `custom_nodes` - (Optional, List) Specifies a list of the informations about the custom nodes in the MapReduce cluster.
+* `custom_nodes` - (Optional, List, ForceNew) Specifies the informations about custom nodes in the MapReduce cluster.
   The `nodes` object structure of the `custom_nodes` is documented below.
-  `Unlike other nodes, it needs to specify group_name`
+  Changing this will create a new MapReduce cluster resource.

 * `component_configs` - (Optional, List, ForceNew) Specifies the component configurations of the cluster.
   The [object](#component_configurations) structure is documented below.
   Changing this will create a new MapReduce cluster resource.

-* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the cluster.
+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the cluster.

 The `nodes` block supports:

 * `group_name` - (Optional, String, ForceNew) Specifies the name of nodes for the node group.

-  -> **NOTE:** Only the custom_nodes has this argument
+  -> **NOTE:** This parameter is only valid and mandatory for `custom_nodes`.

 * `flavor` - (Required, String, ForceNew) Specifies the instance specifications for each nodes in node group.
   Changing this will create a new MapReduce cluster resource.

 * `node_number` - (Required, Int) Specifies the number of nodes for the node group.

-  -> **NOTE:** Only the core group and task group updations are allowed.
+  -> **NOTE:** Only the core node group and task node group are allowed to be updated.
 The number of nodes after scaling cannot be less than the number of nodes originally created.

 * `root_volume_type` - (Required, String, ForceNew) Specifies the system disk flavor of the nodes.
 Changing this will create a new MapReduce cluster resource.